ray-project/ray/doc/source/ray-overview/batch_inference/index.rst

 Learn more
 ----------

+Batch inference is just one small part of the Machine Learning workflow, and only a fraction of what Ray can do.

 .. figure:: images/train_predict_pipeline.png

   How batch inference fits into the bigger picture of training and prediction AI models.

-Learn more about batch inference with the following resources.
+To learn more about Ray and batch inference, check out the following resources:

 .. panels::
     :container: container pb-3